 If you've used your full allowance in the current tax-year but not in recent years you may also, depending on your circumstances, be able to 'carry forward' any annual allowance which you haven't taken advantage of in the three previous tax years.
 There's also the Lifetime Allowance to consider.
 If the value of all your pensions is more than £1,073,100 in the 2020-21 tax tear, anything over this limit will be taxed when you start using it.

 There have been a number of reductions in the Lifetime Allowance and there are complex rules about claiming ‘protection' if you were close to, or you exceeded the new limit, having been below the previously higher limit.

 You can find detailed information on your allowances, claiming 'protection' and how the 'carry forward' rule works on the Pensions Advisory Service website.

 As with ISAs and other investments, remember that investments held in a pension can fall as well as rise.
-And always keep in mind that pensions and tax rules could change.
+Always keep in mind too that pensions and tax rules could change.